HaitianWang/P2MFDS-A-Privacy-Preserving-Multimodal-Fall-Detection-System-for-Elderly-People-in-Bathroom-Environ/README.md

 ## 4. System Setup and Dataset Collection

-The experiment was conducted in a replicated bathroom environment (2.5m × 1.1m × 2.2m), equipped with typical fixtures like marble walls, a glass partition, anti-slip tiles, and hygiene items.
-The mmWave radar was mounted at a height of 2.2 meters, while the ADXL345 vibration sensor was installed near the floor under the shower area.
+The experiment was conducted in a replicated bathroom environment (2.5m × 1.1m × 2.2m), equipped with typical fixtures like tiled walls, a glass partition, anti-slip flooring, and hygiene items.
+The mmWave radar was mounted at a height of 2.2 meters, while the ADXL345 vibration sensor was installed on the shower floor.

 ![bathroom_floorplan](./docs/Figures/bathroom_floorplan.png)

 ![Setup Diagram](./docs/Figures/Exp_Setting.png)

 A total of 48 volunteers participated in data collection, simulating 8 types of daily bathroom activities, including both falls and non-fall movements (e.g., walking, squatting, object drops).
-Over 120,000 vibration samples and 18,000 mmWave point clouds were collected, ensuring high-quality multimodal data.
+Over 120,000 vibration samples and 18,000 mmWave point cloud frames were collected, establishing a substantial multimodal dataset for analysis.

 ![Scenario Types](./docs/Figures/Exp_behavior.png)

 We have collected and constructed a large‐scale, multimodal fall‐detection dataset specifically for elderly users in bathroom environments.
-It comprises nine representative scenarios—empty room, light/heavy object drops, normal and bent‐posture walking, wall‐supported walking, static standing, squatting, and intentional falls—each recorded for 20 minutes per scenario (3 hours total). mmWave radar data were sampled at 10 Hz (18 000 point clouds) and triaxial vibration at 100 Hz (over 120 000 samples), enabling robust fusion of macro‐motion and micro‐impact features. **This dataset will be released concurrently with the publication of this paper.**
+It comprises 9 representative scenarios—empty room, light/heavy object drops, normal and bent-posture walking, wall-supported walking, static standing, squatting, and intentional falls—with each scenario recorded for 20 minutes (3 hours total).
+MmWave radar data were sampled at 10 Hz (18 000 point clouds frames collected) and triaxial vibration at 100 Hz (over 120 000 samples collected), enabling robust fusion of macro‐motion and micro‐impact features. **This dataset will be released concurrently with the publication of this paper.**

 ---